 Serving tapas on the terrace, El Gato Negro is well and truly bringing the Mediterranian vibes to Manchester this spring.
-The new outdoor terrace is the perfect place to soak up the sun on lovely King Street as you watch shoppers pass by, with a menu of classic tapas dishes available to enjoy.
+Their rooftop terrace is the perfect place to soak up the sun on lovely King Street as you soak up the sun, with a menu of classic tapas dishes available to enjoy.
 El Gato Negro, 52 King St, M2 4LY.

-Reopening their gorgeous outdoor terrace for the spring, Zouk is serving up delicious Indian dishes, including brunch, lunch, curries, eclectic chicken tikka bao buns, and their huge Sunday roasts.
+Zouk’s gorgeous outdoor terrace is perfect for the spring, serving up delicious Indian dishes, including brunch, lunch, curries, eclectic chicken tikka bao buns, and their huge Sunday roasts.
 The summery space has plenty of room under its tin cover, with heaters also dotted throughout to keep us warm on those cooler evenings.
 Zouk Tea Bar & Grill, 5, The Quadrangle, Chester St, M1 5QS.